 more than ten years as a private one-to-one tutor of German, French, Spanish and English.

 I have many years' experience of working as an academic translator and copy-editor for academics at the Leibniz Institut für Deutsche Sprache (Leibniz Institute for German Language) in Mannheim, Germany.
-I have also worked for academics at a wide range of other institutions, including the University of Manchester, Cardiff University and Royal Holloway, University of London.
+I have also worked for academics at a wide range of other institutions, including the University of Manchester, University of Liverpool, Cardiff University, Royal Holloway, University of London and Heinrich-Heine-Universität, Düsseldorf.
 Most of the copy-editing work I have undertaken has been for academics who are non-native speakers of English.
 I have worked mainly in the field of linguistics but have also undertaken work from other areas of study, inside and outside the humanities (e.g. literature and medicine).

 LEARN MORE ABOUT MY SERVICES